Some people are self-conscious about their stomach fat. Some people need to reduce stomach fat for medicinal reasons.

-Houston Tummy tuck surgery, also known as Abdominoplasty, can help correct the appearance of a “potbelly”, There are all sorts of reasons people want Abdominoplasty- the eponymously renamed “Tummy Tuck” for its reshaping of the abdomen- but there's rarely a bad reason.
+Tummy tuck surgery, also known as abdominoplasty, can help correct the appearance of a “potbelly”, There are all sorts of reasons people want an abdominoplasty - the eponymously renamed “Tummy Tuck” for its reshaping of the abdomen - but there's rarely a bad reason.
 In short, a Tummy Tuck removes fat from the abdomen of the patient, leaving them a happier and healthier version of themselves.
 If the abdominal muscles in your stomach are stretched or weakened, even the best diet and exercise might not be enough to get the shape you want.

-Candidates for a Houston Tummy Tuck can say goodbye to the belly and love handles that their exercise regimen hasn't corrected.
-The Tummy Tucks history has been a procedure practiced since the 19th century.
+Our Houston Tummy Tuck patients can say goodbye to the belly and love handles that their exercise regimen hasn't corrected.
+The Tummy Tuck history procedure has been practiced since the 19th century.
 Going back to the early 1800s, surgeons were using the excess skin to cover up open wounds in patients.
-If you are in overall good health and physical shape aside from that stubborn excess belly fat or weak abdominal muscles, you may be a good candidate for Abdominoplasty or Liposuction.
+If you are in overall good health and physical shape aside from that stubborn excess belly fat or weak abdominal muscles, you may be a good candidate for a tummy tuck or liposuction.
 Depending on the amount of skin and fat to be reduced, Dr. Schusterman can perform one or both surgeries simultaneously in his Houston, TX, office.

-Despite the common conception of Abdominoplasty being a relatively universal procedure, all medical treatments are in some way tailored to their patient, and even within the generalization of any given single treatment, there are three varieties of the procedure.
+Despite the common conception that a tummy tuck is a relatively universal procedure, all medical treatments are in some way tailored to their patient, and even within the generalization of any given single treatment, there are three varieties of the procedure.

 We offer both Liposuction and Tummy Tuck procedures, but they aren't the same surgery.
 Liposuction focuses on only removing fat cells from below the skin's surface.
 This means the surgery is less invasive and requires less recovery time.
 The benefit of a Tummy Tuck, however, goes further to not only remove fat but also to tuck sagging skin in the abdominal area for a tighter, leaner result.